-A group of male and female tennis players took part in an experiment which combined a series of floatation sessions before and after taking part in a tennis competition, along with an ‘imagery message’ whereby the players were exposed to images of different tennis skills, while they visualised themselves making optimal shots.
+The group participated in a series of floatation sessions before and after taking part in a tennis competition.
+At the same time they received an ‘imagery message’.
+This means that the players were exposed to images of different tennis skills, while they visualised themselves making optimal shots.

 This suggested at the very least that floatation can be used to enhance the performance of a well-learned skill by athletes of high ability.
-To read the full details of the experiment follow this link.
+Read the full details of the tennis floatation research here.

 Since that time, floatation has been used by many different types of athletes for sports rehabilitation, recovery and visualisation.